-$$Asset\sh{i,k} = \alpha + \beta CVD_k + \delta_1 X_i + \delta_2 Y_k + \epsilon{i,k}$$
+$$Asset_sh{i,k} = \alpha + \beta CVD_k + \delta_1 X_i + \delta_2 Y_k + \epsilon{i,k} \tag{1}$$

-Asset\sh is the dependent variable indicating the percentage share of gold, financial assets, and other assets in total savings of household i in district k.
-Our main variable of interest is the COVID-19 vulnerable districts (CVD), which is a dummy variable taking on a value of 1 for the top one-third districts with the highest number of per capita COVID-19 cases, and 0 for the bottom two-thirds districts.
+Asset_sh is the dependent variable indicating the percentage share of gold, financial assets, and other assets in total savings of household i in district k.
+Our main variable of interest is the COVID-19 vulnerable districts (CVD), which is a dummy variable taking on a value of 1 for the top one-third districts with the highest number of COVID-19 cases per 1,000 population, and 0 for the bottom two-thirds districts.
 The top tercile of the districts accounts for more than half (60.6%) of COVID-19 cases in the estimation sample.
-X is a vector of household level controls presented in Table 1.
-They include the following set of variables: log of total household income, number of female members, household size, an indicator for the sector in which the household belongs, age of household head, an indicator for collegeeducated household heads.
-Y is a vector of district-level controls that include growth of per capita Gross Value Added (GVA), the share of agriculture, industry, manufacturing, and services sector in district output.
+X is a vector of household-level controls presented in Table 1.
+They include the following set of variables: log of total household income, number of female members, household size, an indicator for the sector in which the household belongs, age of household head, an indicator for male-headed households, an indicator for married household head, and an indicator for college-educated household heads.
+Y is a vector of district-level controls that include the growth of per capita gross value added (GVA), and the shares of agriculture, industry, manufacturing, and services sector in district output.
+Heteroscedasticity-consistent robust standard errors are clustered at the block level, which are the administrative subdivisions of the respective Indian districts, in all estimations.

 3.2.2.
-Difference-in-differences estimation using panel data
+Panel data estimations

-In this section, we present the methodology for a difference-in-differences (DiD) estimation using a panel dataset which allows us to account for unobserved heterogeneity across households.
-The estimations also allow us to draw causal inference on the household allocation choices during a crisis period compared to normal period.
-We construct a two-year panel of common households surveyed in 2015-16 and 2020-21.
-We use the following DiD estimation on the panel data of 4,629 households:
+In this section, we present the methodology for a panel data estimation which allows us to account for unobserved heterogeneity across households.
+The estimations also allow us to draw causal inference on the household allocation choices during a crisis period compared to a normal period.
+For this purpose, we construct a panel of common households surveyed in both 2015-16 and 2020-21.
+We conduct the following estimation with the panel data: